-On April 9, 2020, the Company entered into consulting agreements for the services of its CEO and CFO.
-The agreements are effective April 1, 2020.
-Under the agreements, additional payments totaling \$400,000 are be made upon the occurrence of a change of control.
-As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.
-The commitment upon termination of the agreements is \$220,000, in aggregate.
-The minimum commitment due within one year under the terms of the agreements is \$146,400, in aggregate.
+The Company entered into consulting agreements for the services of its President and CEO, CFO and Executive Chairman.
+Under the agreements, additional payments totalling \$775,000 are be made upon the occurrence of a change of control.
+As a triggering event has not taken place, the contingent payments have not been reflected in the consolidated financial statements.
+The commitment upon termination of the agreements is \$295,000, in aggregate.
+The minimum commitment due within one year under the terms of the agreements is \$296,400, in aggregate.

-Notes to the Consolidated Financial Statements December 31, 2020 and 2019
+Notes to the Consolidated Financial Statements December 31, 2021 and 2020